Can you think of a major business without a logo? Bet you can’t!

 #11 Use Your Logo to Build Your Brand

-Now that you’ve used the 99designs logo design contest to refine and select your ideal company logo you’re ready to put that logo to work!
+Now that you’ve used 99designs to create your ideal company logo you’re ready to put that logo to work!
 Whether you use the logo online, on storefront signage or print business cards, brochures and flyers, it’s one of the biggest weapons in your arsenal for business growth.

 If you’re eager for some additional resources, I’ve added a few appendices for quick reference: